nvsx/t3install/README.md

 # t3install

-*Installation and setup of TYPO3.*
+*Documentation for installation and setup of TYPO3.*

 ## List of versions used